-Feedback from members of the pubic and stakeholders highlights that promoting financial literacy as early as possible is a key enabler in preventing knowledge gaps at future stages when key financial decisions are being made.
-There is a perception that technology changes, complexity of modern financial processes, and a lack of access to financial advice can adversely impact customers financial decisions and financial outcomes.
+Financial awareness has been identified in IBCB research as a concern for many consumers and business owners.
+Improving financial awareness as early as possible is a key enabler in preventing knowledge gaps at future stages when key financial decisions are being made.
+Stakeholder feedback has highlighted the perception that technology changes, complexity of modern financial processes, and a lack of access to financial advice can adversely impact financial decisions and financial outcomes for many customer cohorts.